modelica/efmi-standard.org/content/introduction.md

 ![EMPHYSIS-ITEA-Award-of-Excellence](/media/about/EMPHYSIS-ITEA-Award-of-Excellence.png)

 In the end, eFMI is easier to show than to describe.
 The magic is in the tools; the _eFMI Standard_ is not the user experience, but coordinates tool development and integration.
-As a user you can just enjoy a seamless tooling from modeling to embedded implementation.
-Contact us for a demonstration of, for example, a tooling from a [Modelica](https://modelica.org/modelicalanguage.html) physics-model of the [eFMI crosscheck test cases](https://github.com/modelica/efmi-testcases) 🡆 [Dymola](https://www.3ds.com/products-services/catia/products/dymola/) 🡆 CATIA ESP or [TargetLink](https://www.dspace.com/en/pub/home/products/sw/pcgs/targetlink.cfm) 🡆 [AUTOSAR Builder](https://www.3ds.com/products-services/catia/products/autosar-builder/) 🡆 to an [AUTOSAR Adaptive Platform](https://www.autosar.org/standards/adaptive-platform) component.
+As a user you can just enjoy a seamless toolchain from modeling to embedded implementation.
+Contact us for a demonstration of, for example, a toolchain from a [Modelica](https://modelica.org/modelicalanguage.html) physics-model of the [eFMI crosscheck test cases](https://github.com/modelica/efmi-testcases) 🡆 [Dymola](https://www.3ds.com/products-services/catia/products/dymola/) 🡆 CATIA ESP or [TargetLink](https://www.dspace.com/en/pub/home/products/sw/pcgs/targetlink.cfm) 🡆 [AUTOSAR Builder](https://www.3ds.com/products-services/catia/products/autosar-builder/) 🡆 to an [AUTOSAR Adaptive Platform](https://www.autosar.org/standards/adaptive-platform) component.

 ## eFMI highlights

-Please note, that the first release of the _eFMI Standard_, version 1.0.0, [is still in development](/resources/#_efmi-standard_-releases).
+Please note, that the first finalized release of the _eFMI Standard_, version 1.0.0, [is still in development](/resources/#_efmi-standard_-releases).
 It will comprise the following highlights:

 * [Open, freely available](/standard/#_efmi-standard_-releases-and-licensing), community-developed standard under the umbrella of the non-profit [Modelica Association](https://modelica.org/).
 * Driven by [open-source, research and industrial](/about/#map-efmi-members) tool-vendors and users from the modeling & simulation to the safety-critical embedded software domains.
 * Supporting [tools](/tools/) are first-class in their field of expertise, e.g., physics modeling ([Dymola 2023](https://www.3ds.com/products-services/catia/products/dymola/)), embedded development and rapid prototyping ([TargetLink  22.1](https://www.dspace.com/en/pub/home/products/sw/pcgs/targetlink.cfm)), software- and Hardware-in-the-Loop (SiL, HiL) testing ([TPT 19](https://piketec.com/tpt/)) etc.
 * All features are rigorously tested in tool-vendor crosschecks based on a [substantial test suite](https://github.com/modelica/efmi-testcases) of [Modelica](https://modelica.org/modelicalanguage.html) physics-models.
-* Standardized workspace based on an open container architecture for cross-vendor tooling integration, covering most important aspects for the automatic transformation of high-level models to embedded solutions.
+* Standardized workspace based on an open container architecture for cross-vendor toolchain integration, covering most important aspects for the automatic transformation of high-level models to embedded solutions.
 Supported containers are:
   * **Behavioral Model:** Reference behavior design and testing.
   * **Algorithm Code:** Target-independent intermediate-representation (IR) of solution algorithm in eFMI GALEC (***G***uarded ***A***lgorithm ***L***anguage for ***E***mbedded ***C***ontrol), a new high-level imperative language with guarantees on exception-free execution, error handling, worst time execution and memory requirements.
   * **Production Code:** C code tailored for a target-platform (embedded execution environment) satisfying real-time and safety-critical programming standards.